-Fortunately, our expert team knows its printers, and we've picked out all the best models right here for you – we've factored in costs, features, design and everything else that matters, though you'll still need to do a few calculations yourself.
+To help you pick the best printer, we've collated this list of all the best printers for every need and budget.
+We've factored in costs, features, design and everything else that matters, though you'll still need to do a few calculations for yourself.

 Ink is, famously, more expensive than gold.
 And it seems that Epson is aware of quite how ridiculous this fact is, as its Ecotank system (which stores liquid ink in refillable tanks, rather than relying on expensive cartridges) proves.